 As a MEDIATOR, Christine is highly valued for her ability to connect personally with everyone at the table while drilling down on the factual and legal issues that can adjust parties’ positions and guide them toward settlement.
 She is very proactive in helping parties prepare for the mediation by identifying the information and decision makers that are critical to the negotiations and is tenacious in following up on cases that do not settle on the day of mediation.
 Christine has over one hundred hours of mediation and negotiation training from numerous institutions, including the Strauss Institute for Dispute Resolution, Southern California Mediation Association, United States District Court, Center for Conflict Resolution, Los Angeles County Bar Association, and the American Institute of Mediation.

-Christine serves on several mediation panels, including the American Arbitration Association, FINRA Dispute Resolution, C.A.R.
-Real Estate Mediation, and the United States District Court for the Central District of California.
+In addition to scheduling mediations directly through Page Dispute Resolution, Christine serves as a mediator for the American Arbitration Association.
 From 2013-2020, she also served as a retained mediator for the California Department of Fair Employment and Housing.

 As an ARBITRATOR, Christine is known for her sense of fairness, objectivity, and astute attention to detail.
 She is dedicated to preserving arbitration as a forum for genuine alternative dispute resolution, i.e., a streamlined, efficient, and economical process.
 In her role as arbitrator, she assists the parties and counsel to achieve meaningful reductions in cost and time by, among other things, setting firm time limits, prioritizing discovery and limiting depositions as appropriate, and resolving issues on short notice as they arise.